 Here are some examples:

-De Casteljau’s algorithm is identical to the mathematical definition of the curve, but visually shows how it is built.
+There’s a mathematical formula for Bezier curves, but let’s cover it a bit later, because De Casteljau’s algorithm it is identical to the mathematical definition and visually shows how it is constructed.

 Here’s the demo, and the explanation follow.